gwenaellarmet/Trademark_scoring/README_GWEN.md

 ## Setting up sqlite3

 Created the database and table creation scripts; Added score into the base to avoid calculating eachtime

+## CRUD for template

+Basic Create/Read/Update/Delete functions for a controller; the sql query might have to move into a service later.
+I did added the multiple/single READ function, usual API settup.
+Had some weird issue with typing from express 5; reverted to 4 for now, but will dig into this issue when I'm not into time pressure.
+Added some TODO comment for next steps